About This Listing

 The real treat is that you often hear the sound of traditional Balinese music/ instruments, from master musicians practising for performances in the nearby Balinese temple.

 NEIGHBOURS: There's more garden and field around you than people.

-Downstairs is a self-contained rental apartment (see Space to Breathe on airbnb.com).
+Downstairs is a self-contained rental apartment (see Space to Breathe on (website hidden)).
 People often stay for a month or more, especially when on retreat or a yoga teacher training.

-You are a bamboo plantation away from the local Balinese village on one side and the actual "next-door" neighbours - a Swedish/ Bali couple with two lovely kids.
+You are a bamboo plantation away from the local Balinese village on one side and a wall away from a Javanese family on the other.

-Keep Monday night free!
-A because the men of the local village perform a spectacular Kecak (Monkey) dance at the temple next door.
+Keep Monday night free, because the men of the local village perform a spectacular Kecak (Monkey) dance at the temple next door.